vormkracht10/laravel-seo-scanner/README.md

 ### Performance

-- Time to first byte
+- Check if Time To First Byte (TTFB) is below 600ms.
-- Response (200)
+- Check if the response returns a 200 status code.

 ### Content